microsoft/JigsawDataset/README.md

         + corresponding names for inputs and outputs
     - one or more correct solutions

-In case you use these datasets please cite our work as
+In case you find this work useful, please cite it as
 ```
 @inproceedings{Jigsaw,
  author = {Jain, Naman and Vaidyanath, Skanda and Iyer, Arun and Natarajan, Nagarajan and Parthasarathy, Suresh and Rajamani, Sriram and Sharma, Rahul},